kj2013/claff-diplomacy/README.md

-# CL-Aff Shared Task: GoTeam (Deadline Nov 2020)
+# CL-Aff Shared Task: Diplomacy (Deadline Nov 2020)

-Corpus and annotations for the CL-Aff Shared Task - GoTeam - from the National University of Singapore
+Corpus and annotations for the CL-Aff Shared Task - Diplomacy - from the National University of Singapore

 A part of the AffCon Workshop @ AAAI 2021 for Affect in Collaborative Creation

-We introduce the CLAff-GoTeam dataset this year, which examines the role of affect in inter- and intra-team trust.
-It builds on the Diplomacy dataset () with additional annotations, and derived outcomes related to collaborations.
+We introduce the CLAff-Diplomacy dataset this year, which examines the role of affect in inter- and intra-team trust.
+It builds on the Diplomacy dataset (Peskov, Cheng, Elgohary, Barrow, Danescu-Niculescu-Mizil, & Boyd-Graber, 2020; Niculae, Kumar, Boyd-Graber, & Danescu-Niculescu-Mizil, 2015 ) with additional annotations, and derived outcomes related to collaboration.

 **Registration Deadline Nov 4, 2020**